-Have a licensed electrician provide power at the required voltage, phase and amperage for your machine.
+Have a licensed electrician provide power at the required voltage, phase and amperage for your machine by following ANSI/NFPA 70 Wiring Standard.
 An improper source of power will cause damage to electrical components and could create an electrical hazard to the operator, workers or bystanders.